ekeilty17/Games/Sudoku/README.md

 |     |     |     |     |     |     |     |     |     |     |     |

-### The Expert Sudoku Solver
+### Bifercation

-With the exception of the principle of the "Naked Pair" (which is relatively simple, but would be a nightmare to code) the advanced techniques of Sudoku get really complex.
+With the exception of the principle of the "Naked Pair" (which is relatively simple, but would be annoying to code) the advanced techniques of Sudoku get really complex.
 They mostly revolve around getting a list of candidate moves for each cell and then using complex logical deductions in order to eliminate candidate moves.
 Instead of trying to code those, I took a different approach.

-For lack of a better term, the advanced AI solves the puzzles by contradiction.
-It implements the intermediate AI until the intermediate AI can't make any more moves.
+For lack of a better term, the bifercation solves the puzzles by contradiction.
+It implements the basic logical techniques until it can't make any more moves.
 Then it finds cell with the least number of candidate moves (there usually exists one with just 2) and it guesses.
 We know that one of the candidate moves must be correct.
 If the guess leads to a contradiction (i.e. a cell that is empty but has zero candidate moves) then that must have been the wrong guess and it tries the next candidate move.
-If it completes the puzzle with no constradictions, then we found the correct solution.
+If it completes the puzzle with no constradictions, then we found the correct solution (since Sudoku's are designed to have a unique solution).

 Formally, this is called a Depth-First Search, but this is a special case because of 2 facts: